janjj/DBI-EBook/markdown/neo4j/neo4j.md

 Like SQL Neo4j also supports the transactional concepts (ACID).
 That means that data is never lost after it has been commited to the database.
 The query language is pretty similiar, but cypher, the query language of Neo4j, is more expressive.
 Following is a short comparison of the same transaction in SQL and Cypher.
 This example also demonstrates the strength of Cypher by eliminating two JOIN-operations.
+(Neo Technology, Inc., 2017d, "Working with Neo4j")

 #### Cypher Statement
 ```Cypher